Logo

 Now that you know 51 types of candlestick patterns, let’s explore another educational side of the trading world – books.

-If you’re one of the traders who love to learn through books, here are top 10 books you should consider reading:
+If you’re one of the traders who love to learn through books, here are top 10 books you should consider reading in 2025:

 1. Japanese Candlestick Charting Techniques by Steve Nison